wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-docker-with-portal.md

 ## Add the Docker VM Extension
 To add the Docker VM Extension, locate the VM instance you created and scroll down to **Extensions** and click it to bring up VM Extensions, as shown below.
-> [AZURE.NOTE] This functionality is supported in the preview portal only: https://manage.windowsazure.cn/
+> [AZURE.NOTE] This functionality is supported in the Portal Preview only: https://portal.azure.cn/

 ![](./media/virtual-machines-docker-with-portal/ClickExtensions.png)
 ### Add an Extension